dmolsen/lazyBlock/README.md

 lazyBlock is a proof-of-concept to show how content can be conditionally loaded in responsive designs without relying on AJAX to fetch that content.
 Content is included in the original mark-up but is commented out.
 Based on user action or media queries, the content can then be uncommented and injected into the DOM by lazyBlock.

+## How is this Different from display: none?

+Any mark-up contained within an element that has been set to `display: none` will still be parsed by the browser.
+For example, if your mark-up contains images the browser will download them.
+For performance reasons you may not want this to happen. lazyBlock helps developers avoid those extra downloads.

 ## Demo

 There is a [small demo](http://lazyblock.dmolsen.com) that uses code from Brad Frost's "[Anatomy of a Mobile First RWD](http://bradfrostweb.com/blog/mobile/anatomy-of-a-mobile-first-responsive-web-design/)" example.
 You should be able to preview the following functionality: